Yixing Clay Teapot 101

 What types of tea to brew

 Two basic teapot shapes include high profile and low profile.
-Determine the shape based on what types of tea leaves you want to use.
-A varied shape will allow certain leaves to expand.
+Determine the form based on what types of tea leaves you want to use.
+A varied form will allow certain leaves to expand.
 For instance, if you are brewing Taiwan Oolong, green or white tea, you will likely want a high-profile pot.
 Whereas, if you are steeping Chinese Oolong or Da Hong Pau, a low-profile pot will be more fitting.